Tealium/integration-angular/README.md

 * Only a specific set of tags in Tealium's Tag Marketplace support the "link" event tracking and some (i.e. Google Analytics) will require mapping configuration

-* Visit http://community.tealium.com for more details on Tealium iQ and tag-specific configuration
+* Visit http://tealium.com and http://community.tealiumiq.com for more details on Tealium iQ and tag-specific configuration

 ## Set Config